juanpc2018/Linux-CPU-Frequency-vs.-Power-Settings/README.md

 its pretty, colorful, configurable like GKrellM,</br>
 but has a strange way of doing things.</br>
 configuration has nested sub menus.</br>
-To edit each panel needs to select the border of the panel,</br> that opens a hidden menu "Edit Mode", then click the actual panel </br>
+To edit each panel needs to select the border of the panel, Up Border: Add, Delete, Height.</br>
+Down Border: opens "Edit Mode" then click the actual panel to Edit. </br>
-instead of that should havbe icons vibrating like Mobiles.</br> Needs tweaking, </br>
+instead of vibrating icons like Mobiles.</br>
+Needs tweaking, </br>
 Line Chart, No Stacked, No Grid, 0%-25% Opacity is Similar to Gnome System Monitor.</br>
 Problem is the Show Sensor Legend Font size. </br>